Delaware Route 23: Route description

 DE 23 begins at a boat ramp parking lot at Massey's Landing in Long Neck, near the confluence of the Rehoboth Bay and the Indian River Bay.
 From here, the route heads west on two-lane undivided Long Neck Road through a mix of residential areas and marshland between Rehoboth Bay to the north and Indian River Bay to the south.
 The road winds west through homes, commercial development, and a few farms, passing south of the Baywood Greens golf course.
 Farther west, DE 23 comes to an intersection with DE 5/DE 24.
 At this intersection, the name changes to Indian Mission Road, and DE 23 begins a concurrency with DE 5.
 The two routes head northwest and cross Guinea Creek, passing through a mix of farmland and woodland with some housing subdivisions, intersecting Harmons Hill Road/Phillips Branch Road.

 In Fairmount, DE 5 splits to the northwest and DE 23 continues north on Beaver Dam Road.
 In Hollymount, DE 23 intersects DE 24 Alt. and forms a concurrency with that route.
-The road comes to a roundabout at the entrance to the Anchors Run housing development before curving northeast and crossing Bundicks Branch.
-Upon reaching the Five Points intersection in the community of Nassau, DE 23 intersects DE 1D and turns to the north, with DE 1D/DE 24 Alt. continuing straight and curving to the southeast.
-A short distance later, DE 23 intersects US 9/DE 404 and turns east-northeast to join those two routes on the four-lane divided Lewes Georgetown Highway.
-DE 23 reaches its northern terminus at an intersection with DE 1, at which point DE 404 also ends and US 9 turns east to join DE 1.
-At this intersection, access from northbound DE 23 to northbound DE 1 is provided by a reverse jughandle.
-Past this intersection, the road becomes US 9 Business (US 9 Bus.).
+The road comes to a roundabout with Quiet Harbor Way at the entrance to the Anchors Run housing development before curving northeast and crossing Bundicks Branch.
+Upon reaching the Five Points intersection in the community of Nassau, DE 23 intersects DE 1D at a roundabout and turns to the north, with DE 1D/DE 24 Alt. continuing straight and curving to the southeast.
+A short distance later, DE 23 reaches its northern terminus at US 9/DE 404 just west of where those routes intersect DE 1.
+A ramp from southbound DE 1 intersects US 9/DE 404 opposite the northern terminus of DE 23.

 The section of DE 23 between the southern terminus and the north end of the DE 5 concurrency serves as part of a primary hurricane evacuation route from the Long Neck area to points inland.
-The route has an annual average daily traffic count ranging from a high of 14,359 vehicles at the northern terminus at DE 1 to a low of 1,740 vehicles at the south end of the DE 24 Alt. concurrency.
-The small portion of DE 23 that is concurrent with US 9/DE 404 is part of the National Highway System.
+The route has an annual average daily traffic count ranging from a high of 20,022 vehicles at the northern terminus at US 9/DE 404 to a low of 2,044 vehicles at the south end of the DE 24 Alt. concurrency.